CALCZERO.COM

 Understanding Kitchen Weight Measurements

-Weight measurements give you something volume measurements can't—consistency.
-A cup of flour changes depending on how you scoop it—packed tight, spooned loosely, or sifted first.
+Weight measurements give consistency that volume measurements cannot.
+A cup of flour changes depending on how it is measured: packed tight, spooned loosely, or sifted first.
 The difference can hit 30%.
-But 125 grams of flour?
-That's 125 grams every time.
+But 125 grams of flour is 125 grams every time.

 Professional bakers weigh everything because small differences matter—bread might not rise right, cookies spread too thin.
 Weighing removes the guesswork.